cst95/checkout-payment-gateway/README.md

 }
 ```

 The `success` property indicates whether the payment was successful and the `paymentId` can be used with the `GET /api/payments/{paymentId}` endpoint to retrieve the details of the payment.
-Note that if you use an amount greater than 500, the acquiring bank will fail the payment and `success` will be `false`.
+Note that if you use an `Amount` greater than 500, the acquiring bank will fail the payment and `success` will be `false`.

 #### Retrieving a payment's details